erasterukundo/greater-installer/docs/STEP_00_CLEAN_SERVER.md

 ## Expected Results

-The server should satisfy all of the following conditions:
+After completing this step:

-* Docker removed
+* Docker is not installed.
-* Docker Compose removed
+* Docker Compose is not installed.
-* No running containers
+* No GREATER containers exist.
-* No GREATER containers
+* No active Docker services exist.
-* No previous deployment dependencies
+* No previous deployment artifacts affect testing.
-* Clean Ubuntu environment available
+* Ubuntu is ready for installer development.

 ---

 ## Validation Procedure

-### Docker Validation
+### Validate Docker Removal

+Execute:

 ```bash
 docker --version